JoshuaHM-p4/planet-indigo/proposal.md

 **Event Game Mechanics & Competition Dynamic (DCCI vs. DAI)**

-- **Department vs. Department Showdown:** The workshop operates as a friendly rivalry.
-The DAI Department plays the role of **The Sharks**, while the DCCI Department plays the role of the **Entrepreneurs**.
+- **The Squad (Internal Collaboration):** The workshop operates in paired "Squads" (2 DCCI + 2 DAI).
+They share ONE AWS account.
+The DAI member plays **The Shark Engineer** and the DCCI member plays **The Entrepreneur / Cloud Engineer**.
-- **The Integration:** DAI engineers the Bedrock Agent ("The Brain") and hands the Agent ID to DCCI.
-DCCI engineers the API Gateway, Lambda, and S3 Frontend ("The Plumbing"), wiring the two systems together.
+- **The Integration:** Inside their shared account, DAI engineers the Bedrock Agent ("The Brain") and hands the Agent ID to their DCCI teammate.
+DCCI engineers the API Gateway, Lambda, and S3 Frontend ("The Plumbing"), wiring their Squad's system together.
-- **The Competition (Human Offense vs. AI Defense)**:
+- **The Competition (External Attack):**
   - **DAI (Shark Teams)** act as the defense.
-Their goal is to engineer rigorous, hard-to-impress AI investor personas that grill the entrepreneurs.
-They are judged on the AI's intelligence and adherence to character.
+Their goal is to engineer rigorous, hard-to-impress AI investor personas that grill the entrepreneurs from *other* Squads.
   - **DCCI (Entrepreneur Teams)** act as the offense.
-After building the infrastructure, they use the Chat UI to pitch and use human negotiation skills to convince DAI's AI to output `"status": "FUNDED"`.
+Once their squad's system is built, they use their Chat UI to pitch to the API Gateways built by *competing Squads*.
+They use human negotiation skills to convince the rival AI to output `"status": "FUNDED"`.
 They are ranked on a live leaderboard by total capital raised.

 ## Cloud Architecture